 Pricing and Software

-The team prides itself on first-class customer support, and their clients expect that level of service.
-Optuma runs natively on PC and also is available on Tablets.
+The team prides itself on first-class customer support, and its clients expect that level of service.
+Optuma runs natively on PCs and is also available on Tablets.

 Trade Management

 With Optuma connected to your Interactive Brokers account, you will get all the functionality you need to trade from charts and advanced portfolio tracking and measurement.
-You will need to open an Interactive Brokers account, but why not, as interactive brokers are widely considered one of the best and lowest-cost stock brokers out there.
+You will need to open an Interactive Brokers account, but why not?
+Interactive Brokers are widely considered one of the best and lowest-cost stock brokers out there.

 Video Overview of Optuma